The Real Estate Law Review: Spain

 Leases of business premises

 Freedom of contract governs lease agreements for business premises.
-The only exceptions to this general principle are matters regarding lease bonds (the tenant must provide a bond equal to two months' rent) and court jurisdiction (claims must be filed before the first-instance court within the city where the property is located unless the parties have agreed to submit claims to arbitration), which cannot be waived or agreed upon differently by the parties.
+The only exception to this general principle is in matters regarding lease bonds (the tenant must provide a bond equal to two months' rent), which cannot be waived or agreed upon differently by the parties.
 Any matter not contemplated by the parties in the lease agreement is governed by the provisions of the Spanish Lease Act and the Spanish Civil Code.

 i Initial lease term